-Most automated phase picking algorithms are optimized for land stations Sleeman & Van Eck (1999); Diehl et al. (2009b); Leonard & Kennett (1999); Küperkoch et al. (2010).
+Most classical automated phase picking algorithms are optimized for land stations, and the same is true for ML pickers.
 However, as many tectonically interesting regions are submarine, accurate phase picking is required for ocean bottom seismometers (OBS) as well.
 Unfortunately, picking phase onsets of OBS waveforms is more difficult: confounding factors, such as water column reverberations, distant seismic or volcanic signals, sounds of marine mammals and anthropogenic noise from shipping, generally lead to lower quality phase arrivals than on land.
-In addition, the free-fall deployment procedure leads to tilt noise and unknown orientations of the horizontal channels Crawford et al. (1998).
-This makes polarisation techniques, commonly employed for S-onset determination Diehl et al. (2009a), more difficult to apply.
+In addition, the free-fall deployment procedure leads to tilt noise and unknown orientations of the horizontal channels (Crawford et al., 1998).
+This makes polarization techniques, commonly employed for S-onset determination (Diehl, Deichmann, et al., 2009), more difficult to apply.
 On the upside, OBS data often include an additional hydrophone channel not available at onshore seismometers.
 The hydrophone channel, in combination with the vertical channel, can help to distinguish arrivals traveling through the water column (e.g., water multiples or direct waves from marine mammal soundings) from those traveling through the solid earth.

 Most of the time, algorithms developed for land stations are applied to marine seismological data with little modification, thereby foregoing any benefit from hydrophone data.
-This was true for conventional phase picking algorithms Lieser et al. (2014); Kuna et al. (2019) some years ago but is still the case for modern ML algorithms Wu et al. (2022).
-In particular, Ruppert et al. (2022) applied the deep-learning model EQTransformer with the original land-station trained weights to the full amphibious AACSE dataset, pointing out that the original EQTransformer does not necessarily generalize well to the AACSE OBS.
+This was true for conventional phase picking algorithms (e.g., Kuna et al., 2019; Lieser et al., 2014) some years ago and, so far, remains true for applications of ML pickers to ocean bottom data.
+Wu et al. (2022) proposed a workflow for building a high-resolution local submarine earthquake catalog using EQTransformer, the Siamese EQTransformer (Xiao et al., 2021) and PickNet (Wang et al., 2019) for detection and picking.
+Gong et al. (2022) and Gong and Fan (2022) applied EQTransformer to OBS records at the Quebrada transform fault system with generally good performance, but the picker missed large magnitude events with very emergent P-wave arrivals.
+Ruppert et al. (2022) applied EQTransformer with the original land-station trained weights to the full amphibious AACSE data set, pointing out that the original EQTransformer does not necessarily generalize well to the AACSE OBS.
+To our knowledge, all of the approaches so far proposed for arrival time picking on OBS disregard hydrophone data.

 Here, we train and test different variants of the PickBlue phase picker targeting OBS instruments using deep learning.
+Our models measure the arrival times of distinct seismic phases (P- and/or S-waves) with a focus on temporal resolution and precision, minimizing false positive and false negative rates.
 Following common usage in the ML community, we refer to these as phase picking models.
 Our models, trained directly on OBS data, are able to learn the characteristics of OBS three-component data and also factor in the hydrophone information.

-We base our picker on two recent neural network architectures designed for picking, EQTransformer Mousavi et al. (2020) and PhaseNet Zhu & Beroza (2019).
-We extend both network designs by adding an additional hydrophone component as a fourth input channel, using the implementation integrated within SeisBench Woollam et al. (2022), an open-source toolbox and model repository for ML in seismology.
+We base our picker on two recent neural network architectures designed for picking, EQTransformer (Mousavi et al., 2020) and PhaseNet (Zhu & Beroza, 2019).
+We extend both network designs by adding an additional hydrophone component as a fourth input channel, using the implementation integrated within SeisBench (Woollam et al., 2022), an open-source toolbox and model repository for ML in seismology.
 To train the OBS picking models, we compiled an extensive database of annotated local event waveforms recorded with free-fall OBS, including magnitudes, locations, and manually picked arrival times.
 We demonstrate the superior performance of these picking models compared to the equivalent pickers trained without hydrophone traces.
-Finally, we integrated our models and the trained models weights into SeisBench to enable the straightforward application to new data.
+Finally, we integrated our models and the trained model weights into SeisBench to enable the straightforward application to new data.

-2 Data
+2. Data